network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 layers below the transport stack (e.g., NIC firmware).

 Each of these queue build-ups may cause latency and thus low responsiveness.
-A well-designed networking stack would ensure that queue-buildup in the TCP layer layer is kept at a bare minimum with solutions like TCP_NOTSENT_LOWAT {{draft-ietf-tcpm-rfc793bis}}.
+A well designed networking stack would ensure that queue-buildup in the TCP layer is kept at a bare minimum with solutions like TCP_NOTSENT_LOWAT {{draft-ietf-tcpm-rfc793bis}}.
 At the HTTP/2 layer it is important that the load-generating data is not interfering with the latency-measuring probes.
 For example, the different streams should not be stacked one after the other but rather be allowed to be multiplexed for